IntuitionMachine/SEEDBank/README.md

 `docker-compose up &`

-* Create a new directory 'jovyan':
+* Create a new directory 'jovyan' and hange permissions of jovyan:

-`mkdir jovyan`

-* Change permissions of jovyan:

-`chmod 775 jovyan`
+`mkdir jovyan; chmod 775 jovyan`

 * Run the rocm tensorflow container: